In this lecture we build the foundation for the rest of the notes.

 Magnetohydrodynamics (MHD) is the continuum theory of electrically conducting fluids in magnetic fields.
 It is simultaneously one of the oldest and one of the most durable approximations in plasma physics.
 In liquid metals it can be a remarkably direct description of the laboratory system.
 In plasmas it is a controlled coarse-grained theory, valid only after one averages over kinetic scales and commits to a closure.
 The reward for this loss of microscopic detail is that one gains a language capable of discussing global equilibrium, waves, stability, induction, topology, and self-organization in a unified way.

+Why MHD begins with fluid mechanics.
 The natural point of departure is classical fluid dynamics.
 Nineteenth-century work by Euler, Navier, Stokes, Helmholtz, Kelvin, Rayleigh, and many others established the continuum viewpoint.
 It clarified the meaning of pressure and stress, the role of vorticity, and the stability questions that still underlie modern plasma theory.
 MHD does not replace that framework; it extends it by adding the possibility that the fluid carries current and that electromagnetic fields can exchange momentum and energy with the flow.

 That historical continuity matters.
 Many of the balances that dominate MHD—advection against diffusion, pressure against tension, inertia against restoring forces, boundary layers against body forces—are best understood first as fluid-mechanical balances.
 Magnetic fields do not erase fluid mechanics; they reorganize it.